osteele/liquid/README.md

 ## Status

 This library is at an early stage of development.
-There's probably lots of corner cases, and the API for defining tags may still change.
+It has been mostly used by its author.

 ## Differences from Liquid